menkzy/esx_poolcleaner/README.md

 1. Configuration only in config.lua

-Thanks to Anthony for esx_garbage, wich is the base of all of this. https://github.com/AnthonyEl
+Thanks to Anthony for esx_garbage, which is the base of all of this. https://github.com/AnthonyEl

+Updated bison is created by glennoconnell - https://www.gta5-mods.com/vehicles/updated-bravado-bison-low-end-construction-version-replace/